Here you learn ...

 1. Work in Germany without restrictions

 In addition, full access to the labor market according to Section 9 of the Employment Ordinance can also constitute a separate reason for residence within the meaning of Section 19c Paragraph 1 of the Residence Act .
-If you can obtain an unlimited work permit, you can apply for your own residence permit on this basis (see below).
+So if you can obtain an unlimited work permit, you can apply for your own residence permit on this basis (see below).
 Originally, Section 9 of the Employment Ordinance was only intended to simplify procedures based on positive integration into the labor market.
-In practice, however, the norm goes much further, as it can constitute a separate reason for residence.
+In practice, however, the norm goes much further (see also Offer/Mävers, Offer, 2nd ed.
+2022, Employment Ordinance Section 9), as it can constitute a separate reason for residence.

 2. Permission for any employment